 Vinaigrettes were small containers used during the 18th and 19th centuries for holding various aromatic substances, usually dissolved in vinegar.
 A tiny piece of sponge, soaked in the liquid, was contained beneath a grill or perforated cover.
 The aromatic vinegar acted as a sort of smelling salts.
 You can read more about vinaigrettes from my collection here.

-Some of the most popular items to include vinaigrettes were pieces of jewelry.
-This ring from my collection is a good example.
 It is English and dates c1810.
 (Click on the images to see larger versions.)

 The ring is gold with chased and engraved decoration on the sides.
 The center of the ring holds a tiny vinaigrette, just over ¼” across.
 The hinged cover is made of rock crystal.
 Visible beneath the cover is the grill, made in a simple lattice pattern.
 Under the grill is a teeny tiny sponge.
 I can’t swear that it is a 200-year-old sponge, but it was in the ring when I bought it.